 - i.
 Measure, in random order, sample blanks spiked with the analyte at a range of concentration levels. - ii.
 Test 10 replicates for each concentration (total number of analyses must be > 60 for each method) using the kit and reference method - iii.
 Construct a response curve of % positive results versus analyte concentration. - iv.
 Determine, by visual inspection, the threshold concentration at which the test becomes unreliable. - v.
-You can use the POD curve to determine cut-off value The concentration of analyte at 95% positive rate i.
-Prepare five different concentrations of the analyte in matrix near the POD (e.g formalin 0.09, 0.07, 0.065,0.06,0.02 % & Blank).
+You can use the POD curve to determine cut-off value The concentration of analyte at 95% positive rate - Determine False positive rate and False negative rate - i.
+Prepare five different concentrations of the analyte in matrix near the POD (e.g formalin 0.09, 0.07, 0.065, 0.06, 0.02 % & Blank).